 4. Attempt one extra login in more time than the default for the delay of precondition 3, using the correct credentials.

 5a.
-If supported enable permanent locking of accounts exceeding the maximum permissible number of consecutive failed user account login attempts and repeat steps 1-4 for a normal user.
+If supported enable permanent locking of accounts exceeding the maximum permissible number of consecutive failed user account login attempts and repeat steps 1-4 for an unprivileged user.

 5b.
 If supported enable permanent locking of accounts exceeding the maximum permissible number of consecutive failed user account login attempts and repeat steps 1-4 for a user with administrative access rights.